networknt/json-schema-validator/README.md

 [![Build Status](https://travis-ci.org/networknt/json-schema-validator.svg?branch=master)](https://travis-ci.org/networknt/json-schema-validator) [![codecov.io](https://codecov.io/github/networknt/json-schema-validator/coverage.svg?branch=master)](https://codecov.io/github/networknt/json-schema-validator?branch=master)

-This is a Java implementation of the [JSON Schema Core Draft v4-v7](http://json-schema.org/latest/json-schema-core.html) specification for JSON schema validation.
+This is a Java implementation of the [JSON Schema Core Draft v4, v6, v7 and v2019-09](http://json-schema.org/latest/json-schema-core.html) specification for JSON schema validation.
 In addition, it also works for OpenAPI 3.0 request/response validation with some [configuration flags](doc/config.md).
 The default JSON parser is the [Jackson](https://github.com/FasterXML/jackson) that is the most popular one.
 As it is a key component in our [light-4j](https://github.com/networknt/light-4j) microservices framework to validate request/response against OpenAPI specification for [light-rest-4j](http://www.networknt.com/style/light-rest-4j/) and RPC schema for [light-hybrid-4j](http://www.networknt.com/style/light-hybrid-4j/) at runtime, performance is the most important aspect in the design.

 ## Why this library